rehldeal6/SpiraUnplugged/README.md

 ## Common Tasks

 ### Changing the overlay
-The overlay file is configued in `config.yml` associated with the **overlay** keywork.
+The overlay file is configued in `config.yml` associated with the **overlay** keyword.
 So for example, in this repository, **overlay** is configured to be `/opt/zanarkand/resources/1080overlay.png`.
 In order to make an update to that file, one needs to copy the file off the server, make the update, and put the file back onto the server in the correct location.
 A common program that can be used to transfer the file on or off the server is [WinSCP](https://winscp.net/eng/index.php).
 Once you enter in the server IP address and proper credentials, you can navigate to the file and transfer it to/from desktop.
 Once the overlay file has been updated, it will be applied to the next video in the stream.

 ### Changing the stream quality
 The stream quality is configured in `config.yml` under the `ffmpeg` section.
 The most commong setting to change is the `preset` option.
 The `crf`, `groupofpictures` and some of the bitrate options are also configurable to the quality of the stream.
 [This ffmpeg link](https://trac.ffmpeg.org/wiki/Encode/H.264) shows the different values that can be used.

-Another way to change the stream quality is to update the `videoformatid` and `audioformatid` options under `sections` in `config.yml`.
+Another way to change the stream quality is to update the `videoformatid` and `audioformatid` options under `sections` section in `config.yml`.
 Each video or playlist has an option to specify the video or audio quality.
 Check out [this section](#view-all-of-the-formats-available-for-a-video) on how to option the types of video and audio formats available for each video or playlist.

-Once you update the `config.yml` with the new `videoformatid` and/or `audioformatid` with the new values, you need to [restart the stream](#restart-the-stream).
+If you update `config.yml` at all, you need to [restart the stream](#restart-the-stream).

 ### Change the stream schedule
 The stream schedule is configured under the `order` section of `config.yml`.
 Update the value as needed, but make sure that each entry in `order` **matches up with an entry under `sections`**.
 If there is something in `order` that does NOT match up with an entry in `sections`, the stream will not be able to start properly.

 Once the update to the order has been made, [restart the stream](#restart-the-stream).

 ### Changing the standby text